Meet The Founders

 Owner/Founder Of Equine Escape inc.

 Ted and his wife, Rachael founded Equine Escape in August of 2016.
-He is an electrician by trade but after meeting Rachael, has become an avid horse lover.
-He is a recovering alcoholic and has been sober for over 20 years which has given him a different outlook on life.
-By helping others we help ourselves.
-We would love to use EAL to help recovering substance abuse addicts and aid in their recovery which is why we will be working on developing a program to help those who suffer from addiction.
-He is currently working with Corey Rogers learning reining.
+He works as an electrician by trade but devotes his evenings and weekends to the program.
+As a recovering alcoholic, sober for over 20 years, he is well equipped to help those who struggle with addiction.
+By helping others we help ourselves so we would love to use EAL to help those who are recovering substance abuse.
 In April of 2017 he became certified through Greg Kersten's OK Corral series in EAL and EAP so he can help our great nation's veterans and our first responders.

 Certified EAL/EAP Facilitator